falkaer/the-guide/m1_memory_hierarchies/s2_intro_to_gpus.md

 Ok, so why do we need ```async``` when dealing with the GPU?
 In some cases, we don't care about synchronization.
 We just want to keep transferring data to the GPU as fast as we can get it, the GPU might output to the display or we might get some data transferred back, but if we are doing this in a real-time setting, we might not care to synchronize, as in block, and we just need things when they are ready.
-Anything to do with gpu - ```async``` will be involved.
+Anything to do with wgpu - ```async``` will be involved.
 At least in Rust.

 Let's move on.
 We set up our CPU-side data.
 This is a simple vector addition, and I elected to make the data